-1 The Mohammadan writers tell us that Job was of the race of Esau, and was blessed with a numerous family and abundant riches; but that God proved him by taking away all that he had, even his children, who were killed by the fall of a house; notwithstanding which he continued to serve God and to return Him thanks as usual; that he was then struck with a filthy disease, his body being full of worms and so offensive that as he lay on the dunghill none could bear to come near him: that his wife, however (whom some call Rahmeh the daughter of Ephraim the son of Joseph, and others Makhir the daughter of Manasses), attended him with great patience, supporting him with what she earned by her labour; but that the devil appearing to her one day, after having reminded her of her past prosperity, promised
+1 The Mohammadan writers tell us that Job was of the race of Esau, and was blessed with a numerous family and abundant riches; but that God proved him by taking away all that he had, even his children, who were killed by the fall of a house; notwithstanding which he continued to serve God and to return Him thanks as usual; that he was then struck with a filthy disease, his body being full of worms and so offensive that as he lay on the dunghill none could bear to come near him: that his wife, however (whom some call Rahmeh the daughter of Ephraim the son of Joseph, and others Makhir the daughter of Manasses), attended him with great patience, supporting him with what she earned by her labour; but that the devil appearing to her one day, after having reminded her of her past prosperity, promised of understanding.

-3 His wife also becoming young and handsome again, and bearing him twenty-six sons.
-Some, to express the great riches which were bestowed on Job after his sufferings, say he had two threshing-floors, one for wheat and the other for barley, and that God sent two clouds, which rained gold on the one and silver on the other till they ran over.-(J.) The traditions differ as to the continuance of Job's calamities: one of understanding.
 [And We said unto him,] Take in thy hand a handful of dry grass, or of twigs,1 and strike with it thy wife (for he had sworn that he would inflict upon her a hundred blows, because she had staid away from him too long one day2) and break not thine oath by abstaining from striking her.-So he took a hundred stalks of schoemanthus, or some other plant, and gave her one blow with them.
 Verily We found him a patient person.
 How excellent a servant was he!
 For he was one who earnestly turned himself unto God. (xxxviii.
 40-44.)

-will have it to be eighteen years; another, thirteen; another, three; and another, exactly seven years seven months and seven hours.-S.
+will have it to be eighteen years; 1 Or 'a palm-branch having ε . another, thirteen; another, three; hundred leaves.'-S. and another, exactly seven years 2 But see note 1. seven months and seven hours.-S.